 Imphal, the capital of Manipur is a tucked-away small town in Northeast India.
 Imphal came to prominence during the Second World War when the Japanese entered India and waged war over the area.

-The Battle of Imphal and the Battle of Kohima is significantly mentioned in the history of Second World War as this was the first time the fierce Japanese troop was defeated in Asian soil.
-Many thought that the war would badly effect Imphal, but surprisingly the city rose up with new vigour and rebuilt itself from scratch.
+The Battle of Imphal and the Battle of Kohima are significantly mentioned in the history of the Second World War as this was the first time the fierce Japanese troop was defeated in Asian soil.
+Many thought that the war would badly affect Imphal, but surprisingly the city rose up with new vigour and rebuilt itself from scratch.

 When the Japanese attacked Imphal, it was only because the British had equipped the city for war operations that the British Indian Army could defeat the fiery troop.